Sukhwinder42/Ethereum_avax_intermediate/Types of Functions (module 3)/README.md

 For more information, visit: https://docs.openzeppelin.com/contracts/4.x/erc20

 ERC20 has following functions :
-a.
-TotalSupply: total number of token will be issued
+1. TotalSupply: total number of token will be issued

-b.
-Balanceof : The account balance of a token owner's account
+2. Balanceof : The account balance of a token owner's account

-c.
-Transferfrom: Automatically executes transfers of a specified number of tokens from a specified address using the token
+3. Transferfrom: Automatically executes transfers of a specified number of tokens from a specified address using the token

-d.
-Transfer: Automatically executes transfers of a specified number of tokens to a specified address for transactions using the token
+4. Transfer: Automatically executes transfers of a specified number of tokens to a specified address for transactions using the token

-e.
-Approve: Allows a spender to withdraw a set number of tokens from a specified account, up to a specific amount
+5. Approve: Allows a spender to withdraw a set number of tokens from a specified account, up to a specific amount

-f.
-Transfer: An event triggered when a transfer is successful
+6. Transfer: An event triggered when a transfer is successful

-g.
-Allowance: Returns a set number of tokens from a spender to the owner
+7. Allowance: Returns a set number of tokens from a spender to the owner

-h.
-Approval: approved event
+8. Approval: approved event

-i. name : retruns the name of the token
+9. name : retruns the name of the token

-j. symbol : returns the symbol of the token
+10. symbol : returns the symbol of the token

-k. decimal : returns the decimal conversion of the factor
+11. decimal : returns the decimal conversion of the factor

-l. mint : takes a receiving address and amount of type uint to be minted as an argument.
+12. mint : takes a receiving address and amount of type uint to be minted as an argument.

-m. burn : takes an amount of tyoe uint tobe burned as an argument and any user can destroy the token even if we can also burn our token
+13. burn : takes an amount of tyoe uint tobe burned as an argument and any user can destroy the token even if we can also burn our token

 ## Getting Started